Factory, design flaws caused A380 cracks

 The wings were designed and built in Britain, which prides itself on state-of-the-art wing assembly.
 Unions there recently complained about the outsourcing of some work to South Korea.

-(Additional reporting by Rhys Jones, John Crawley, Harry Suhartono, Narayanan Somasundaram; Editing by Gary Hill, Elaine Hardcastle and Mark Bendeich)
+(Additional reporting by Rhys Jones, John Crawley, Harry Suhartono; Editing by Gary Hill and Elaine Hardcastle)